When Paul came to Ephesus, he came from Corinth. He may have come because the city was ripe for spreading the gospel.

 The several-hours-long riot, which took place in the theater, worried both the Jewish authorities and the city’s authorities before a city leader quelled it.

 It would have been pointless for Paul to have remained in Ephesus after this spontaneous outburst of fury.
-Persuaded, no doubt, by his friends the Asiarchs, wealthy and powerful Asians. he said good-bye to the city which had sheltered him for nearly three of the most triumphant and momentous years in the history of Christianity and his missionary life.
+Persuaded, no doubt, by his friends, the Asiarchs, wealthy and powerful Asians, he said goodbye to the city which had sheltered him for nearly three of the most triumphant and momentous years in the history of Christianity and his missionary life.

-I stood on a street of Ephesus imagining this theater scene, shining in its glory and thronged with excited crowds, shouting over and over “Great is Diana of the Ephesians.”
+I stood on a street of Ephesus imagining this theater scene, shining in its glory and thronged with excited crowds, shouting over and over, “Great is Diana of the Ephesians.”
 Paul stayed out of sight and left for better ground in which to spread the seeds of Christianity.

 Paul was not the only apostle to come here.
 There were others.
 St. John the Divine lived and died at Ephesus and Christian tradition says he brought Mary, the mother of Jesus, here for her safety.
 According to a bedridden German nun’s vision, this below is Mary’s home.